ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 IPLD provides IPFS with the following benefits:

 - The ability to represent arbitrary data, as well as files and directories.
-- functionality to structure, serialize, traverse and link content-addressed data
+- Functionality to structure, serialize, traverse and link content-addressed data.
-- Interoperable protocols
+- Interoperable protocols.
-- Easy upgradeability
+- Easy upgradeability.
-- Backwards compatibility
+- Backwards compatibility.

 :::callout
 **Learn more**